slyman1234/laravel-quickbooksdestop/README.md

      QB_QUICKBOOKS_MAILTO=support@onehealthng.com

-## NOTE: Your database connection in your .env needs to be set.
+  ### NOTE: Your database connection in your .env needs to be set.

+# ADD the following be to your Config/app  under providers:

+     Sylvester\Quickbooks\Providers\QuickbookdProvider::class

+# After that then run the following below:

+    php artisan vendor:publish --tag=config